e33io/reference-wiki/keybindings/jwm-keybindings.md

 Mod4+4          Switch to workspace 4
 Mod4+5          Switch to workspace 5
 Mod4+6          Switch to workspace 6
+Mod4+7          Switch to workspace 7
+Mod4+8          Switch to workspace 8
+Mod4+9          Switch to workspace 9
 C+A+Right       Switch to next workspace
 C+A+Left        Switch to previous workspace
 Mod4+S+1        Send active window to workspace 1